wp-plugins/bepro-listings/readme.txt

 	14. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins

 = ADD ONS =
 Since version 2.0.0, you can now expand on the features of BePro Listings.
 We have added tons of wordpress hooks and filters to the system.
+Your visitors will love our file viewers, as well as the ability to play audio and video from your website.
 We have also improved how our templates are implemented.
 This provides lots of new ways to customize your listings experinece.
 Current available add-ons include:

 	1. Tags - This was definitely an achilles heel for this plugin.
 Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing